samwisehawkins/wrftools/README.md

 However, I prefer YAML since the syntax is clearer, and the files can be commented.
 JSON will not be supported in future, unless there is a great need for it.

-Within a config file, environment variables can be specified accessed using `${var}`.
+Within a config file, environment variables can be specified accessed using `$(var)`.
 Local variables defined elsewhere in tht config file can be specified  using `%(var)`.
 If the variable in `${}` or `%()` is not defined within the current environments, it will not be expanded.
 This is not part of standard yaml or json!

-Additional files can be included using %(file.json) or %(file.yaml).
-The default behaviour is to read and merge these directly into the parent scope,  in a manner similar to an inlcude directive.
-That is, suppose we have:

-    config1.yaml
-    option1: value1
-    option2: value2
-    option3: %(config2.yaml)

-and config2.yaml looks like:
-    config2.yaml
-    option2: value3
-    option4: value4

-Then when config1.yaml is read and expanded, config2 will **update** the parent, potentially overwriting values:

-    option1: value1
-    option2: value3
-    option4: value4

-For that reason, it is recommended that where required, keys are kept unique using a hierachical naming convention using '.' as seperators.

 Times can be specified using the following syntax, %cX, where c can be: